 In what promises to be one of the books’ unique contributions to local lore, Rodney Ikola, a 1957 Esko graduate, writes about the origins of township’s road names.
 More than a recital of namesakes, the chapter unearths long-forgotten tales and anecdotes about families who once lived on the roads and how the roads got the names they have today.
 Two samplings:

 This road was originally a long driveway leading east from Church Road, terminating at property owned by Erick Raatikka, an immigrant from Oulu, Finland.
 In 1884 Raatikka sold the property to Tuomas Holm (Holmi) and returned to Finland.
 Tuomas Holm was born in Vähäkyrö, Finland and immigrated to Thomson village in 1881.
 In 1888 he moved to his property on the road with his wife, Elizabeth Poutu.
 Tuomas and Elizabeth’s son, Jack, was born on the farm and took over operation of the farm after his father’s death.
-Jack married Annie Kivimaki who had immigrated to the Cloquet-Esko area from Turtola, Finland.
+Jack married Annie Kivimaki who had come to the Cloquet-Esko area from Turtola, Finland.

 Early documents refer to this road as the Gustafson Road.
-The Charles Gustafson family, immigrants from Finland, purchased property along this road and established a dairy farm with especially impressive stone barns.
+The Charles Gustafson family, emigrants from Finland, purchased property along this road and established a dairy farm with especially impressive stone barns.
 Gustafson died a tragic death when he fell from atop a hay load onto a concrete highway.

 Victor Maki was born in Kauhajoki, Finland, and moved to the U.S. where he met his wife, Fanni Kortesniemi, from Pello, Finland.
 They lived in Middle River, Minnesota, prior to purchasing the former Gustafson farm and becoming the namesake for the road.
 Expanding the farm, they established the Clover Hill Dairy, which supplied milk to numerous customers in Scanlon and Cloquet.

-____________________ FIRST THERE WAS A STORE...
+FIRST THERE WAS A STORE...

 Robert D. Esko, a 1952 Esko graduate, is a retired educator residing in South St. Paul.
 A member of the book project’s steering committee, Bob has written extensively about the township’s early days.
-The following is condensed from a biographical piece about his grandfather, Alex Esko, who built a farm on the Midway River in 1895:
+The following is condensed from a biographical piece about his grandfather, Alex Esko, the community namesake, who built a farm on the Midway River in 1895:

-An announcement in the December 26, 1919, Cloquet Pine Knot proclaimed that “Fritz Esko, one of the sons of Alex Esko, of the Town of Thomson, has opened up a general store at the junction of the Scanlon Road with the Duluth-Twin City highway.
+An announcement in the December 26, 1919, Cloquet Pine Knot proclaimed that “Fritz Esko, one of the sons of Alex Esko, of the Town of Thomson, has opened a general store at the junction of the Scanlon Road with the Duluth-Twin City highway.
 He expects to carry a complete line of merchandise and will deal in country produce.”
 With this brief announcement, the stage was set for a chain of events that eventually led to the naming of the community.

 The location of this store, built by Fritz’s father, was important.
 The Scanlon Road, later to become part of U.S. Highway 61, ran east from Scanlon about three miles to the Duluth-Twin City Highway.
-The latter came north from Thomson and then, at its junction with the Scanlon Road, swung east toward Duluth.
+The latter came north from Thomson and then, at its junction with the Scanlon Road, curved east toward Duluth.

 By 1920, the first full year of the store’s operation, automobiles were rapidly replacing ox carts and horse-drawn wagons.
 Travelers from Duluth proceeding to the Twin Cities along the Duluth-Twin City Highway were often advised to turn south at “Esko’s Corner Store.”
 Or, if they were going to Cloquet, they were told to take Scanlon Road past “Esko’s Corner.”

-The junction of the two routes soon began to develop into a busy crossroads with one business after another setting up shop at the junction, especially along the east-west road.
+The junction of the two routes soon began to develop into a busy crossroads, with one business after another setting up shop at the junction, especially along the east-west road.

 POND MONKEYS & BULL SLIDES